RunestoneInteractive/httlads/_sources/BeerPredictions/BeerPredictions.rst

-If we apply the sum function to the the entire dataframe it will give us a series with the sum for each column.
+If we apply the sum function to the the entire DataFrame it will give us a series with the sum for each column.
 We can sum up that series to tell us the number of cells with 1.